 Here’s why: If you want to stay laser focused on paying off your business debt, this card offers a useful intro APR offer without any distractions.

 The PNC Visa® Business Credit Card offers a 0% APR on balance transfers for the first 13 billing cycles after your account opens on balances transferred within the first 90 days.
-It charges a balance transfer fee of 3% or $5, whichever’s greater.
+It charges a balance transfer fee of 5% or $5, whichever’s greater.
+The card also offers a 0% intro purchase APR for 13 billing cycles after account opening.

-After the intro period ends, the variable APR for balance transfers rises to 15.24% to 25.24%.
-The card also does not come with an introductory purchase APR offer.
+After the intro periods end, the variable APR for balance transfers and purchases rises to 17.24% to 27.24%.

 The PNC Visa® Business Credit Card doesn’t charge an annual fee, but it also doesn’t offer any rewards.
-For that reason, the PNC Visa® Business Credit Card is likely best for business owners who want to pay off debt and maintain a potentially low APR once their intro period ends.
+For that reason, the PNC Visa® Business Credit Card is likely best for business owners who want to pay off debt.

 For more options from this bank, read our list of the best PNC credit cards.